 Cavities form because of erosion in the outer layer of tooth enamel.
 That erosion is caused by germs (dental plaque) which secrete acid byproducts (germ poop) whenever they break down food particles.
 These acids etch away at your tooth enamel until they create a hole in it.

 Thankfully, cavities are preventable when you clean your teeth well enough to remove those plaque particles every day.
 That means brushing at least twice a day for two minutes and flossing between every tooth, every day.
-When you disrupt the plaque, you prevent the acids from wearing through your enamel and creating a cavity.
+When you disrupt the dental plaque, you prevent the acids from wearing through your enamel and creating a cavity.

 Related: Free Oral Hygiene Routine Guide